neo-technology/front-end-sync/README.md

      If it works, push your changes directly to opencypher, with `./publish.sh`.
      If you don't have push access to the opencypher frontend, ask one of the administrators to grant you access temporarily.
 1. Wait until there is at least one commit in neo4j that touches the frontend _after_ the one that broke the sync job.
-1. Determine the sha1 of the above commit in neo4j (the first frontend-touching commit after the breaking changes).
+1. Determine the sha1 of the last commit in neo4j that was successfully synchronized before.
    Determine the sha1 of the last commit in opencypher.
 This is likely the one you created in step 3 and pushed manually.
    Put both these shas in this readme in the Run locally section and in the Team City job.
 1. Re-enable the Team City job.